vulcan-forge/toddlerbot/docs/software/03_rog_ally_x.rst

 Access to the Joystick
 ----------------------

-Modify the control mode of the joystick to "Gamepad" in the ROG Armoury Crate software.
+Modify the control mode of the joystick to "Gamepad".

+Follow this tutorial if you're not sure how: `How to Switch Between Gamepad and Desktop Controls on ASUS ROG Ally X (2024) <https://youtu.be/LQcqXoamMew?si=QzriIBUd1PBgJPQf>`_.

 Addtional Packages